You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Boundaries say:

-Telling the truth and treating others as you would want to be treated in your healed mind is an expression of love for both self and others.
+Gentle correction or Telling the truth and treating others as you would want to be treated in your healed mind is an expression of love for both self and others.

 Shame and fear and a lack of self love keep people stuck in patterns that cause harm, including: